gregistech/Algorithm-implementations/README.md

 ## linearsearch.py
 ### How does it work?
-![Linear Search algorithm visualisation](https://i.imgur.com/ltmrpQg.png) "It sequentially checks each element of the list until a match is found or the whole list has been searched." - Wikipedia \n So we enumerate through the numbers we search in, an check for our value. \n
+![Linear Search algorithm visualisation](https://i.imgur.com/ltmrpQg.png)
+* "It sequentially checks each element of the list until a match is found or the whole list has been searched." - Wikipedia
+* So we enumerate through the numbers we search in, an check for our value.
 ### Example
 ```
 $: python linearsearch.py 1 0 2 3 4 1 6 7